 The Restaurant at Paternoster Lodge presents a magnificent view of the ocean.
 Dealing with crayfish is illegal in Paternoster, especially if you purchase the fish from independent merchants who roam the streets.
 We witnessed a police raid from our lofty view of the ocean and saw the illegal traders scattering at the sight of police vehicles.
 The food was a treat.
 Our server mentioned that she was born in Worcester, a 2-hour drive from this village.
 Unable to find suitable employment, she enjoys her job and the quieter community of Paternoster.

 We used our visit to drive to the lighthouse near Cape Columbine Nature Reserve in Tietiesbaai (breasts bay).
-Tietiesbaai got its name from two large rocks that indeed look somewhat like a pair of boobs.
+Tietiesbaai got its name from two large rocks that indeed look like a pair of boobs.
 Those familiar with the Pennsylvania Amish would know they have a town named Intercourse, the junction of two roads.
-What is in a name?
+What’s in a name?

 Cape Columbine originates from the name of the last manually controlled lighthouse built in South Africa.
 This lighthouse, in turn, got its name from the British wooden ship ‘Columbine,’ which was wrecked 1,5km (1 mile) north of the lighthouse in 1829.
 Other notable wrecks include “Eve” March 17, 1829, “Friends Goodwill” February 6, 1840, “Alicia Jane” May 16, 1845, SS “St. Lawrence” November 8, 1876, SS “Ismore” December 3, 1899, SS “Haleric” April 5, 1933, and SS “Chub” November 2, 1945.